-Our board of directors has established three standing committees-audit, compensation, and nominating and corporate governance-each of which operates under a charter that has been approved by our board of directors.
+Our board of directors has established three standing committees-audit, compensation, and nominating and corporate governance-each operating under a charter that has been approved by our board of directors.
+The table below provides current committee membership information for each of the Board committees.